Last updated on 24 March 2022

 A 537AD church that became a mosque in 1453 was converted into a museum in 1935 and became a museum in 2020.
-This Byzantine time architectural wonder Hagia Sophia.
+This Byzantine-time architectural wonder is Hagia Sophia.
 As an architect, no doubt, I admire this megastructure.
 For Ashrith, it was a fascinating place to see mother Mary, Gabriel and Jesus on the ceiling and holy Kuran inscriptions below it.

 The mosque dominates the Istanbul skyline more with its tall tapering minarets and domes at multiple steps.
-When you see Istanbul from the top, Blue mosque draws your attention more than Hagia Sophia.
-When you walk beside the main street at Sultan Ahmet, The mosque’s entrance go unnoticed.
-The drastic transition of a narrow entrance to the courtyard opens to the mosque’s facade with hundreds of domes at various levels that look like bubbles floating in the sky.
+When you walk beside the main street at Sultan Ahmet, The mosque’s entrance goes unnoticed.
+The drastic transition of a narrow entrance to the courtyard opens the mosque’s facade with hundreds of domes at various levels that look like bubbles floating in the sky.

 The inside of the mosque is less impressive than its outside appearance.
 So the best view is from the courtyard or aerial view to see the minarets touching the clouds and domes merging between them.
 It is an active mosque, so entry to the mosque is banned during prayer houses.
 Plus, following the Islamic dress code is compulsory.

 This highest tower in Istanbul is around 63m tall and was built in the 14th Century.
 It was part of the security wall around the old town looking over the port.
 But as of now, it gives an extraordinary panoramic view of the city.
 Of course, there is a lift to get to the topmost floor.
 For a view like this, you won’t regret paying 35 Liras.
 You see a line of the tall skyscraper on one side.
 Next to that, its architectural and cultural contrast Hagia Sophia pops up.